microsoft/ai-py-param-validation/README.md

 Test: `pytest tests`

-See [src/Readme.md](./src/Readme.md) for more details.
+See [src/Readme.md](./src/Readme.md) for more usage examples.

+ParameterValidator tests are included:
-See `test_class.py` for using the utility with a class.
+See [tests/test_class.py](./tests/test_class.py) for using the utility with a class.
-See `test_standalone` for using with standalone methods.
+See [tests/test_standalone.py](./tests/test_standalone.py) for using with standalone methods.

 ## Contributing